-Evaluating crisis planning strategies and real-world scenarios using national frameworks such as the National Incident Management System and National Response System, students will understand and apply the roles and responsibilities of leaders at all levels of government, business, community and organization.
-Scenario-based approaches, case studies, and analyzing real-world incidents throughout the phases of response will include current and emerging threats, both man-made and natural and the principles of critical infrastructure protection.
-Technology tools such as GIS are incorporated with communication, risk management and disaster response scenarios, enabling students to apply critical thinking skills and Homeland Security and Emergency Management principles to real-world contingencies.
+Evaluating crisis planning strategies and real-world scenarios using national frameworks such as the National Incident Management System and National Response System, students will understand and apply the roles and responsibilities of leaders at all levels of government, business, community, and organization.
+Scenario-based approaches, case studies, and analyzing real-world incidents throughout the phases of response will include current and emerging threats, both man-made and natural, and the principles of critical infrastructure protection.
+Technology tools such as GIS are incorporated with communication, risk management, and disaster response scenarios, enabling students to apply critical-thinking skills and Homeland Security and Emergency Management principles to real-world contingencies.

 Certificate course credits are transferable to the master’s degree in Homeland Security.

-Credits transferrable towards MA in Homeland Security
+Credits transferrable toward MA in Homeland Security

 Program is designed to fulfill a portion of the education and training needed for students to certify under the Certified Emergency Manager (or lower AEM) program, the U.S. industry standard certification program for professional emergency managers